Kaf1018Zhang/Power_Outages_Analysis/README.md

 - `'ANOMALY.LEVEL'`
 - `'OUTAGE.DURATION'`

-**Encoding**: These features were scaled using a `StandardScaler` to normalize their values for better model performance.
+Encoding: These features were scaled using a `StandardScaler` to normalize their values for better model performance.
 ---
 ### Categorical Features (3 - Nominal)
 The following features represent unordered categories: